St Jude's, Bristol

 St Jude's is a mixed residential, commercial and light industrial area of central Bristol, England.
 St Jude's forms part of the Lawrence Hill ward of Bristol City Council.

 Geography

 St Jude's is located to the east of Bristol city centre between Easton, Lawrence Hill, St Philip's Marsh and St Paul's.
 The area includes a mix of private a public residential areas, commercial zones and light industrial buildings.

 St Jude's is bounded by the M32 motorway and A4032 road to the north, Cabot Circus shopping centre to the west and A4320 to the east.
 Stapleton Road is a major thoroughfare through the centre of St Jude's.
+The boundary of St Jude's terminates to the east on Eugene Street and Trinity Road.
+It does not, as commonly described on Google, encompass the area of Easton beyond this boundary.
 Part of the land area of St Jude's was annexed to the city centre area of Broadmead for the construction of Cabot Circus in 2006.

 According to Bristol City Council, St Jude's had 2,755 electors in 2019.